ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/next-auth/getting-started.md

 ## Repo https://github.com/nextauthjs/next-auth-example/

-In [New Project](https://next-auth.js.org/getting-started/example#new-project) the guide suggests to clone the repo
+In the section [New Project](https://next-auth.js.org/getting-started/example#new-project) the guide suggests to clone the repo
-<https://next-auth-example.vercel.app/> and learn from it, so I cloned it.
+<https://github.com/nextauthjs/next-auth-example> whose live demo is at <https://next-auth-example.vercel.app/> and learn from it, so I cloned it.

 In the `main` branch the version of  `next-auth` is  `beta` and `next` is `latest`.
 The example used the `app` folder instead of `pages`.